Slimemaster0/afp/README.md

 If no config file is found, then AFP will use the default configuration.

-There is a "command" module.
+There is a "Command" module and a "LineCount" that is configured in the same way.

 An example where you run the command "foo" with "--bar" and "69" as arguments.
 ```json